-IDP.ALEXA.51 is a malware detection label.
-It’s used by antivirus tools to indicate software that could be dangerous (for example, it could be trying to steal your information).
+IDP.ALEXA.51 is a label for malware.
+It’s used by antivirus tools (AVG, Avast) to label software that might be dangerous.

 Idp Alexa 51 quicklinks

 - What if IDP.ALEXA.51 is a false alarm?